radian-software/straight.el/README.md

   operations will offer to re-set your remote URLs from HTTPS to SSH or vice versa, depending on the value of `straight-vc-git-default-protocol`.
 This is nil by default.
+* `straight-vc-git-auto-fast-forward`: if this is non-nil, pulling will quietly do fast-forward, to suppress asking for instructions on each package with updates, unless they're not trivial.
+Set to nil if you'd prefer to inspect all changes.

 ### Recipe lookup